 You can also opt for a rooted blonde Ombré look — it requires less maintenance and will save you some touch-up trips to the salon.
+The contrast will really stand out and bring a chic style to your hairdo.

 Where roots appear, try ebony and transition to chocolate, then chestnut, or try a fabulous mocha that transitions to auburn then gold.